charlesbolducGIS/scc-donations/README.md

 - For production, the backend (`server.js`) needs to be hosted on a cloud platform (e.g., Vercel, Render, AWS, Azure, Google Cloud) that provides a stable, public HTTPS URL.
 - The `redirectURL` in your production `.env` (or environment variables) must match your production domain (e.g., `https://donations.yourfinaldomain.org/auth/callback`).
 - The `refresh_token.txt` file must be replaced with a secure, persistent storage solution (e.g., encrypted database, cloud secrets manager).
+- The frontend ('public/index.html') must be updated with Your Blackbaud PRODUCTION Payment Configuration ID (const paymentConfig).
 - The frontend (`public/index.html`) will be embedded on the CivicPlus site, making calls to the stable production backend URL.

 ---